8-K Filings Explained: The Early Warning System for Investors

 - Occasional hints that something is more serious than the headline suggests.

-Read these sections slowly the first time.
-Over time, you’ll recognize which phrases are boilerplate and which are tells.
+I read these sections slowly the first few times.
+After a while, I started recognizing which phrases are boilerplate and which are tells.

 3. Exhibits

-Many of the details live in the exhibits rather than the main text.
-Common examples:
+Many details live in the exhibits rather than the main text.
+Common ones:

 - Exhibit 99.1 – Earnings press releases; detailed announcements.